-My research interests lie at the intersection of second language acquisition (SLA) and Hispanic linguistics.
-I am particularly interested in usage-based and functionalist theories of language acquisition.
-Some of my current research examines aspects of Spanish as a heritage language.
-If you'd like to read my reflections on being a heritage speaker during my recent stay in Poland, I've been compiling them here.

-The courses I regularly teach at UCSC are:

-Snapshot 2 | My research interests lie at the intersection of second language acquisition (SLA) and Hispanic linguistics.
+My research interests lie at the crossroads of second language acquisition (SLA), bilingualism, and Hispanic linguistics.
 I am particularly interested in usage-based and functionalist theories of language acquisition.
 Some of my current research examines aspects of Spanish as a heritage language.
 If you'd like to read my reflections on being a heritage speaker during my recent stay in Poland, I've been compiling them here.

 The courses I regularly teach at UCSC are: